YuchongHu/SAFusion/Readme.md

 ## **__SAFusion__** System Architecture
-We use the PyTorch framework and implemented the prototype system of __SAFusion__ based on the [Horovod](https://github.com/horovod/horovod) framework using NCCL as the communication library.
+We use the PyTorch framework and implemented the prototype system of __SAFusion__ based on the [Horovod](https://github.com/horovod/horovod) and [PyTorch] framework using NCCL as the communication library.
 The overview of our system is as follows:
 <!-- ![Overview](Overview.png) -->
 <center class ='img'>
 <img src="Overview.png" width="600px" />